dimimal/semantics_segmentation_of_urban_environments/README.md

 # Semantics Segmentation of Urban Environments

 This is my undergraduate dissertation project.
-The goal of this thesis is to examine two variations of CNN arhitectures using [Self-Normalization](https://arxiv.org/abs/1706.02515) technique along with CRF-RNN post processing unit.
+The goal of this thesis is to examine and compare the results from two variations of CNN Encode-Decode arhitectures using [Self-Normalization](https://arxiv.org/abs/1706.02515) technique along with CRF-RNN post processing unit.
 Due to visualize the results of the model properly a Visualizer based on [CityscapesScripts](https://github.com/mcordts/cityscapesScripts) has been implemented to visualize the results.

 ## Cityscapes Dataset
 [Cityscapes](https://www.cityscapes-dataset.com/)